Become a PMF

 - We recommend you use a personal email address when creating an applicant user account to apply to the program.
 Avoid using your .edu email address as many school servers will block any email correspondence we send you.
 All communications are conducted via email and/or posted to the PMF website.
 Applicants can monitor their application status after submission.

 - We strongly recommend that you prepare in advance before the application launches.
-We suggest you prepare your resume, transcript (and/or alternative), and any supporting documentation for claiming veterans' preference, Indian preference, and/or reasonable accommodations.
+We suggest you prepare your resume, advanced degree transcript (and/or alternative), and any supporting documentation for claiming veterans' preference, Indian preference, and/or reasonable accommodations.
 See additional information on transcripts and resumes below.
-You may need to consult with your academic institution on the process for requesting a transcript (and/or alternative).
+You may need to consult with your academic institution on the process for requesting you advanced degree transcript (and/or alternative).

-- Applicants can only submit one application and will not be able to make edits after final submission (except to personal contact information).
+- Applicants can only submit one application.
+Applicants will not be able to make edits (except to personal contact information) or submit any documents after submitting their application.

 - There is no appeal process and we do not provide assessment scores.